taku335/map_test/README.md

 # Map Test

-Displays a Leaflet map and plots stops from a GTFS dataset.
+Displays a Google Map and plots stops from a GTFS dataset.
+Replace `YOUR_API_KEY` in `index.html` with your Google Maps JavaScript API key.

 ## Getting Started